 There are a variety of ways to travel to camp, listed in detail on the Travel To Camp page.
 For campers located in the Chicagoland area & Wisconsin, the most popular method is to take our Illinois & Wisconsin bus.
 The bus will depart from the Renaissance Chicago North Shore hotel in Northbrook, IL.
 Families should arrive at 7:45 AM for an 8:15 AM departure.
-The bus will make a Milwaukee area stop at the Holt Ave Park & Ride between 9:15-9:30 AM.
-If there are campers from the Madison area, the bus will also stop in DeForest, WI to pick them up.
+The bus will make a Milwaukee area stop between 9:15-9:30 AM on the southwest corner of the WisconsinDOT Park & Ride located at College Ave.
+If there are campers from the Madison area, the bus will also stop in DeForest, WI.
 Detailed transportation information will be emailed a couple of weeks prior to your camper departing for camp.